bluetoothStrawberry/blackfield/README.md

 ```

 ![](images/services.png)
+> I'm being ridiculously noisy here! this would never fly in real life.

 It looks like the main attack surface will be the `rpc` `ldap` and `smb`protocols.

-Also Our clock is about 8 hours off!
+Also Our clock is off!
 We'll need to go back to `resource development`to fix that!

 ---

 ### 200.2 Resource Development : Fixing Clock Skew

-> Will will try to fix our clock automatically if we don't adjust this.
+> If we don't fix our clock we won't be able to authenticate if we compromise an account!

 ```sh
 sudo timedatectl set-ntp false